devniz/jsFormValidator/README.md

 # jsFormValidator
 jsFormValidator is a modern JavaScript Form validator

-Validate any HTLM form in 3 deadly simple steps:
+Validate any HTML form in 3 deadly simple steps:

 ### 1) Download and add into your index.html jQuery and jsFormValidator: